hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 Download and extract the reference genome and hmftools resources using these **[links](#links)**.

-Create a file called `oncoanalyser.config` which points to the resource file paths:
+Create a file called `resources.config` which points to the resource file paths:

 ```
 params {